Ulisesredi/Redux-Todo-List/README.md

 # Redux Todo List

-A rough example about the Redux usage
+A rough example about the Redux usage along with React.